JeanMusenga/CPArchPSLinker/README.md

 In the second stage, CPArchPSLinker performs architectural problem–solution linking by retrieving and ranking candidate solutions from Stack Overflow for a given GitHub commit or issue.

 This stage integrates multiple complementary feature groups, including lexical similarity features, Sentence-BERT embeddings, architecture-aware association features, and the relevance probability signals produced by the Stage 1 DML model.
-These heterogeneous signals are combined within a learning-to-rank framework to estimate the relevance of each candidate solution and generate a ranked list of architectural solutions for each problem..
+These heterogeneous signals are combined within a learning-to-rank framework to estimate the relevance of each candidate solution and produce a ranked list of architectural solutions for each problem..

 ### **Stage 3 – LLM-Assisted Re-ranking and Summary Generation**